smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifNodeServices/tileMaker.md

 3. Support for population weighted centroids].
 In the interim this will be supported via script;
 4. UTF8/16 support (e.g. Slättåkra-Kvibille should not be mangled as at present);
 5. Support very large shapefiles (e.g. COA2011).
 This probably will require a rewrite of the shapefile reader to process area by area.
 The issue is with multipolygons.
    These are often multiple records in shapefiles and they need to be UNIOONed together.
-A work area is provide in [2.3.2 Processing Huge Shapefiles](https://github.com/smallAreaHealthStatisticsUnit/rapidInquiryFacility/blob/master/rifNodeServices/tileMaker.md#232-processing-huge-shapefiles);
+A workaround is provide in [2.3.2 Processing Huge Shapefiles](https://github.com/smallAreaHealthStatisticsUnit/rapidInquiryFacility/blob/master/rifNodeServices/tileMaker.md#232-processing-huge-shapefiles);
 6. GUI's needs to be merged and brought up to same standard as the rest of the RIF.
 The TileViewer screen is in better shape than the TileMaker screen.
 Probably the best solution is to use Angular;